Welcome to Percona Live!

 Streaming replication works as a foundation for many more features, to be released in short term. e.g. XA transaction support will now be possible thanks to streaming replication technology.

-The changes that MongoDB are bringing to the world in 4.0 are tempting to many companies and administrators, but if you are on an older version such as 3.2, upgrading with minimum disruption can be challenging.
+The changes that MongoDB is bringing to the world in 4.0 are tempting to many companies and administrators, but if you are on an older version such as 3.2, upgrading with minimum disruption can be challenging.

 Some of the problems that a company might face are that older language drivers versions may not be compatible with newer versions of mongo, the upgrade path might change, and there is a lot of documentation to read before you embark on the upgrade path.